Hosted by Maureen Facilitated by Karen

-The learning experiences are aligned with the Australian Curriculum, with an emphasis on Humanities and Social Sciences.
+The learning experiences are aligned with the Australian Curriculum for schools, with a particular emphasis on Humanities and Social Sciences.
 Discovery of and engagement with State Library collections are key principles underpinning the programs.

 A humorous video co-designed by secondary school students for their peers showing the importance of credible sources available at the State Library of SA to assist students with their Research Project.

-Please assist us to continue to improve our programs by filling out our feedback surveys after you have attended our program.
+Please assist us by completing the appropriate survey after you have attended our program.

 What is the cost of a digital visit?